backstage/backstage/docs/integrations/github/discovery.md

     String used to filter results based on the branch name.
   - **repository** _(optional)_:
     Regular expression used to filter results based on the repository name.
+  - **topic** _(optional)_:
+    String used to filter results based on repository topics.
+By default, repositories that match the topic filter will be **ignored**.
+See below for the inverse.
+    This is useful for excluding excess locations from being registered such as hackathon experiments, practical tests, non-production tooling and so on.
+  - **topicIncludesIfMatch** _(optional)_:
+    Default: `false`
+    If set to `true` and a topic filter is set, **ONLY** repositories matching the topic filter will have a location registered.
 - **organization**:
   Name of your organization account/workspace.
   If you want to add multiple organizations, you need to add one provider config each.